joinpursuit/AC_4_Web/units/html/lessons/css_selectors.md

 ## Goals
 * Understand how HTML elements are selected in CSS
 * Select various elements based on type, class and id
+* Use advanced selectors and combinators for more precise styling

 ## Keywords
 * Selectors
+* Combinators
 * Type
 * Class
 * ID